SangramChavan/Rpi/README.md

 # Install tools for ubuntu

-Running the Script will install
+Running the Developer.sh will install

 # Essential for every user
 * Download Manager